ucsb-cs156-f24/jpa03-Nopesy/docs/github-pages.md

 1. Go to the `Actions` menu, and launch workflow `02-gh-pages-rebuild-part-1` as shown.
 You
    * select the job in the left hand navigation,
    * click on right where it says 'Run workflow'
-   * then select `main` branch and click the green `Run Workflow` button
+   * then select `main` branch and click the green `Run Workflow` button **ONCE**.  **DO NOT CLICK IT TWICE**.
+Note that it can take a long time for the display to update, and you may even need to refresh the page.
+If you click the button twice (because you don't think it "heard you the first time"), it will just take longer and possible fail.

    <img width="1307" alt="Run Workflow: 02-gh-pages-rebuild-part-1" src="https://github.com/ucsb-cs156-m23/STARTER-jpa03/assets/1119017/fb506c1f-dc95-4e33-9cfa-f91324705c87">

+   You now need to wait for this job to finish, kick off job `04-gh-pages-rebuild-part-2`, and then complete.

    It will create the Github Pages site for the repo, with links to documentation for both the backend (javadoc) and frontend (storybook).

+   It is not unusual for this job to fail (have a red X) the first time you run it.
+Use the `Rerun Failed Jobs` option to just rerun the parts that failed.

-2. Enable Github Pages on the repo settings as shown below.
+3. Enable Github Pages on the repo settings as shown below.

    Select `Settings`, then `Pages`, then change:
    * `Source` to `Deploy from a branch`